-Plus, Minnie Mouse and Pluto came by our table a few times to play with the boys!
+Plus, other Disney characters like Minnie Mouse and Pluto came by our table a few times to play with the boys!

 DISNEY AULANI POOLS

 What’s really awesome about Aulani, a Disney Resort & Spa is that they give you access to the Luana Lounge when you check in.
-I learned about this Aulani tip through a Facebook group.
+This is one of the Aulani resort tips I learned about through a Facebook group.

 This is a place where you can change out of your clothes into your swimsuit to start enjoying the pools at the Aulani Resort.
 We packed a bag specifically to use here and we changed into our swimsuits.

 The Aulani Resort on Oahu features several pool areas: